 - Strategies for resolving those “he said, she said” situations

-- When you should consider bringing in an outside investigator
+- When you should consider engaging an outside investigator

-- What to do after the investigation is over to minimize your legal risks under the Fair Employment and Housing Act (FEHA) and other California or federal laws
+- How to successfully bring “closure” once you complete an investigation, and mitigate legal risks under the Fair Employment and Housing Act (FEHA) and other California or federal laws